Govind230/MoviesRecommenderSystem/README.md

 # MoviesRecommenderSystem
-This website suggests you top 10 movies like as given input.
+This website suggests you top 10 movies based on given input.